Return to the main gate

 Using A Magik Name?

-You can use your Magik name at any time.
+You can use your magik name at any time.
 Introducing yourself to other pagans, as your signature or pen name, or as with most people during magikal ceremonies and rituals.

 In ritual, you call out your name to begin the ceremony, or when you call your guides, Gods/Goddess' and/or elements of the four directions to you.
 A solitary witch may use only one name in each of these cases.
 Where a witch in a coven may use a "Coven" name (a name that is know within the circle), and a "Magik" name (a name used only in ritual and ceremony).
 Some people establish a personal or private magikal name they use in private.
 And some establish a magik name to use only during healing rituals.

-In this way you can pack a lot of intent and energy into the saying of your name.
-Or you can consecrate your name to release energy for different uses.
 For instance, you can consecrate it to release compassion, kindness and friendship when it is said by someone else who is calling you.
 Or you can empower it to release strength, focus or concentration and spiritual connection or dedication to the Divine spirit(s) you work with when you say it in a ritual.
 You can establish it to invoke a certain feeling of energy or expression of energy when you say it in coven practices, or healing practices.
 Such as connecting your spirit to Divine energy, to channel healing energy through your name, to you, to who or whatever you are trying to provide healing to.

-This method allows you to fully engulf the name in energy before a ritual, so you don't waste time, or get side tracked during a ritual ceremony.
-For instance, if you want to use your name for a healing ritual, you can consecrate it to hold Divine green healing light as if it were a receptacle.
+If you want to use your name for a healing ritual, you can consecrate it to hold Divine green healing light as if it were a receptacle.
 You'd do this by connecting yourself to the center of Mother Earth and to the depths of Divine space to balance your energies.
 Then envision the Divine energy of healing coming into your name as a bottle, holding the green light within it.
 Seeing it glow and pulse with the heart of Divine compassion and caring.

 Later when you are conducting the healing ritual, you can write your name into your working and when it is invoked, the bottle is opened and the healing energy is released to the person or whatever is being healed.
 The important part of this is to always see your 'bottle' as full of energy.
 No matter how much you release, the bottle remains full of the unlimited Divine healing energy.
+You can use your name similarly for your other workings during private and coven rituals.

 Finding A Magik Name